 Billing and Payment Policies

-Payments are due in advance of care being provided and may be paid on a weekly, biweekly or monthly basis.
+Payments are due in advance of the care and may be paid on a weekly, biweekly or monthly basis.
 NSFD accepts cash, credit/debit cards, checks or money orders.
-Parents are billed for all enrolled child care days regardless of attendance and including holidays, vacations, sick days and snow days.
+Parents are billed for all enrolled childcare days regardless of attendance and including holidays, vacations, sick days and snow days.
 Parents are not billed if the regular child care educator is unavailable and the parent chooses not to request a substitute placement.
 Late fees are charged when a child is picked up past the educator’s closing time.

 Qualities to look for in a Child Care Educator